Teacher Certification Program

 Meagan Helton (Director)

-The Whitworth Teacher Certification Program, a collaborative effort between the School of Education and the School of Continuing Studies, allows adults who work full time to complete a teacher-certification program in an accelerated evening and Saturday format.
+The Whitworth Teacher Certification Program, a collaborative effort between the School of Education and the School of Continuing Studies, allows adults who work full time to complete a teacher-certification program in an accelerated evening format.
 Students can earn a bachelor of arts degree in elementary education with teacher certification, while those with a bachelor's degree can complete the requirements for certification only.
 Post-baccalaureate students can enroll in the 500 level of designated courses and apply up to 18 semester credits as electives if they are accepted into a Whitworth Graduate Studies in Education program within four years of Teacher Certification Program completion.

 The student learning outcomes of this program prepare students to: